 Since 1975, the lodge has been instrumental in the scientific study of the rainforest.
 The rooms are simple and fit into the natural surroundings.
 The wildlife is remarkable, from giant and colorful macaws, to toucans, parrots, tapirs, tamarin monkeys, owls, the gorgeous Southern Amazon red squirrels and a large variety of monkeys.

 Inkaterra Reserva Amazonica Review

 AdventureSmith Explorations’ Inkaterra Reserva Amazonica review includes a detailed description and photo gallery.
-Our adventure travel experts can help compare the Inkaterra Reserva Amazonica with other Peruvian land adventure lodges.
+Our adventure travel experts can help compare the Inkaterra Reserva Amazonica with other adventure lodging and Peru land tours.

 Dining at Inkaterra Reserva Amazonica

 Inspired by the tropical flavors of the Amazon region, meals and beverages at Inkaterra Reserva Amazonica are prepared with fresh local ingredients.
 The dining room features an international buffet breakfast, while lunch and dinner are served à la carte.
 All meals include a variety of salads and fruits, as well as a selection of homemade breads.
 Vegetarian options and a children’s menu are also available, upon request.
 Guests can also enjoy complete bar service (added cost), including a complimentary Pisco Sour during cocktail hour.